by Neal Ghoshal

 May we understand the truth that all is One,

 Om Peace Peace Peace.

 Taittiriya Upanishad, Katha Upanishad, Mandukya Upanishad and Shvetashvatara Upanishad

 Neal has been practicing Yoga for many years and teaching since 2003.
 He sees Yoga as a map guiding us home to a place of peace and relaxed openness in each moment.
 He enjoys creating a safe and inviting space in which to learn and discover the tradition and the evolution that is Yoga.

-Neal has been part of the faculty on Donna Farhi’s Advanced Teacher Training, and teaching faculty on the teacher training programs from the Centre Of Contemporary Yoga Studies.
+Neal has been part of the faculty on Donna Farhi’s Advanced Teacher Training, and teaches at Contemporary Yoga Teacher Training.

 This article would not have been possible without the support, teachings and writings of Donna Farhi, Parker Palmer, Mark Stephens or Dr Richard Miller and others.
 My heartfelt gratitude always.

 - The Courage To Teach, by Parker Palmer